telemark/azure-function-search-index/README.md

 # azure-function-search-index

-Azure function for search indexing
+Azure function for adding indexes to elastic search.

 ## License